 - The current Board will be advised of the successful candidates in advance of the ARM and will be asked to pass a resolution accepting the outcome.

-- Nominees will then be informed of the outcome of the election, in confidence, prior to the ARM by the Executive Director.
+- Nominees will then be informed of the outcome of the election, in confidence, prior to the ARM by the Chief Executive.

 - The result is first formally released to the membership at the ARM by the Returning Officer.

-- It is normal policy for the exact number of votes not to be revealed.
-If a question is received from the floor, the response would be that this is not policy but that an independent auditor has counted and verified the results and the procedure and documentary evidence of this is on file.
+It is normal policy for the exact number of votes not to be revealed.
+If a question is received from the floor, the response would be that this is not policy but that a Certification / Assurance Panel has counted and verified the results and the procedure and documentary evidence of this is on file.